Louis Cook: Later life

-By 1789, Cook had settled at Akwesasne, where he became an influential chief.
+By 1789, Cook had settled at Ahkwesáhsne, where he became an influential chief.
 The Mohawk reserve eventually established there spans the New York (US)-Quebec (Canada) border and the St. Lawrence River.
 He argued that the St. Regis Indians (as they were called in New York) and the Seven Nations should remain neutral in the War of 1812 between the US and Great Britain.
 The United States forgot Cook's earlier service and detained the Mohawk at Fort Niagara; he was released after producing proof of his commission in the Continental Army, as well as letters from George Washington.

-^{[1]}Colonel Louis still fought to make sure that the Natives who fought for the United States earned their full rights as American citizens who bled for this nation.
-His nation continued to lose their lands and this time, President Washington was unable to help.
-Louis Cook fought for the United States and was even a good friend to the President but he still couldn’t attain the fair treatment that the rest of the Continental Army seemed to enjoy.

 Although too elderly to participate in the War of 1812, Cook followed the United States Army into Canada during the war; he was present at the Battle of Lundy's Lane.
 He was involved in a skirmish and fell from his horse.
 The injuries proved fatal; he died in the American camp in October 1814.
 Cook was given a military salute at his funeral, and was buried near Buffalo, New York.